 Optionally, you can check the Label box to define whether during the Jira issue generation you want to include Label with the transfer.

-With ‘OK’ notifications, if you wish to have a Resolution entered into the Issue, you can define this resolution via Activate result with following resolution trans.
-ID.
+With ‘OK’ notifications, if you wish to have a Resolution entered into the Issue, you can define this resolution via Activate resolution with following resolution transition ID.
 Jira has the following options:

 - 11 - 'To Do'